wendellpiez/XMLLunchbox/README.md

 COPY basex/webapp /srv/basex/webapp
 ```

-Our version should look like this, except with comments.
+Our version looks pretty much like this, except with comments.

 To modify the configuration of the container, you will edit this file.
-For the most part that should not be necessary.
+For the most part that should not be necessary as these basic settings will work for most anything.

 #### Build a Docker container